Many or all companies we feature compensate us. Compensation and editorial

 SourceCustomer ratingNumber of reviews

-Nelnet’s customer satisfaction appears mixed with an average rating of 2.35 out of 5 from 53 reviews across two platforms.
+In August 2024, Nelnet’s customer satisfaction earns a low average rating of 1.43 out of 5 from 340 reviews across three platforms.

-Keep in mind: Customers who leave reviews often have strong opinions—positive or negative—and they may not reflect the experiences of all borrowers.
-But patterns in the complaints, such as those around transparency and service, can be informative.
+Keep in mind that customers who leave reviews often have strong opinions—positive or negative—and they may not reflect the experiences of all borrowers.
+However, patterns in the complaints, such as those around transparency and service, can be informative.

 Does Nelnet have a customer service team?

-With Nelnet, you can expect a customer service team that is ready to assist with loan repayment questions, general inquiries, and potential issues you might face.
-Nelnet manages all the loans it services, which means you’ll communicate with its team when you need assistance.
+With Nelnet, you can expect a customer service team ready to assist with loan repayment questions, general inquiries, and potential issues you might face.
+Nelnet manages all the loans it services, so you’ll communicate with its team when you need assistance.

 Here’s a detailed list of how you can reach out to Nelnet’s customer service team:

-• Phone: Contact Nelnet by phone depending on your location.
+• Phone: Depending on your location, you can contact Nelnet by phone.
 The customer service lines are open Monday from 8 a.m. to 9 p.m.
 Eastern, Tuesday and Wednesday from 8 a.m. to 8 p.m.
 Eastern, and Thursday and Friday from 8 a.m. to 6 p.m.
 Eastern.

 • California residents can mail letters to P.O.
 Box 82578, Lincoln, NE 68501-2578.